Trump abruptly reverses Treasury's North Korea-related sanctions on Chinese shippers

 "President Trump likes Chairman Kim and he doesn't think these sanctions will be necessary," Sanders said.

+Victor Cha, a former National Security Council official and an MSNBC contributor, said that Trump's decision had undercut law enforcement and sent a message to Kim that he won't ramp up sanctions.
+While it's good that Trump wants to continue diplomatic discussions with Kim, Cha said, the tweet had also sent the wrong signal to other countries about U.S. policy.

+For years, the U.S. has used the threat and imposition of sanctions to deter individuals, companies and foreign governments from doing business with the North Korean regime to squeeze that nation's economy and pressure Pyongyang to give up its nuclear program.

-But, at a time when Trump is eager to strike a trade deal with China, the relief from sanctions that Treasury officials imposed may go over well in Beijing.
+At a time when Trump is eager to strike a trade deal with China, the relief from sanctions that Treasury officials imposed may also go over well in Beijing.

 In announcing the sanctions Thursday, Treasury Secretary Steven Mnuchin said the U.S. government wanted to make clear to shipping companies that they could not do business with North Korea.